W3-Engineers-Ltd/radiant-doc/en-US/quickstart/new.md

 	2015/05/02 12:01:36 [INFO] ./quickstart is running...
 	2015/05/02 12:01:38 [app.go:103] [I] http server Running on :8080

 The web application will run on the default Radiant port `8080`.
-All of this has radicaln accomplished using only Go and Radiant, without the need for nginx or apache.
+All of this has been accomplished using only Go and Radiant, without the need for nginx or apache.
 Let's look at our application in the browser now:

 ![](../images/radicalrun.png)